Effect-TS/effect/.changeset/six-trees-kneel.md

 ---
-"effect": patch
+"effect": minor
 ---

-Added scientific notation for BigDecimal formatting and string parsing.
+Added `BigDecimal.toExponential` for scientific notation formatting of `BigDecimal` values.

-Values with a lot of decimal places or trailing zeroes are now formatted in scientific notation.
+The implementation of `BigDecimal.format` now uses scientific notation for values with at least 16 decimal places or trailing zeroes.
 Previously, extremely large or small values could cause `OutOfMemory` errors when formatting.